Financial Assistance Overview

 Youth for Christ Scholarship

 This is a private scholarship given to students who can work a minimum of 5 hours per week with Miami Youth for Christ ministries.
 All locations are located in south Miami.
 Preference will be given to first year students pursuing degrees in Christian Ministry.
 A 50% scholarship will be awarded per semester.
 (Based on availability of funds at Trinity).

 Prospective students should contact their Admissions Counselor to discuss what scholarships they may be eligible for.
 Individuals who have been dismissed from a law school are not eligible for merit-based scholarships.
 Visit our website to view more information regarding our financial aid options and steps to apply.

 A limited number of full-tuition scholarships, some of which include additional stipend, are being offered by Trinity Law School to qualified students of high academic caliber and personal excellence who seek to serve in the practice of law.
 Applicants must have an LSAT score in the 50th percentile or higher (152-180) to be considered.
-Stipend consideration begins at 155 or the 60th percentile.
-This scholarship is renewable if specific academic requirements are maintained for the first year and each semester following.
+Stipend consideration begins at the 60th percentile.
+This scholarship is renewable if specific academic requirements are maintained each semester.

 Dean’s partial-tuition scholarships are awarded to incoming law students based upon academic excellence and LSAT performance.
 Applicants must have an LSAT score in the 40th percentile or higher (149-151) to be considered.
 This scholarship is renewable if specific academic requirements are maintained each semester.

 This scholarship is awarded to incoming students based upon academic excellence and LSAT performance.
 This scholarship is renewable if specific academic requirements are maintained each semester.
 Applicants must have an LSAT score above the 30th percentile (146-148) to be considered.